sarevok89/Albion-Online---webscraping-service/README.md

 I created this web app as a hobby project for my computer game Albion Online.
 Very often in this game guilds pay back for their members gear if they die in battle.
 Players provide their leaders links to their "killboard" page, i.e. https://albiononline.com/en/killboard/kill/39282911.
-I found it very time consuming vising every link, reading data manually and putting it in an Excel file, so I decided to automate it for myself and soon to deplou it as a free Albion data fetching web application.
+I found it very time consuming to visit every link, read data manually and put it in an Excel file, so I decided to automate it for myself and soon to deplou it as a free Albion data fetching web application.

 ## Getting started: